SixArm/sixarm_ruby_minitest_assert_assign/README.md

 ### Gem

-To Run this command in your shell or terminal:
+To install this gem in your shell or terminal:

     gem install sixarm_ruby_minitest_assert_assign